A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Experiments and Results

 Our initial hypothesis posited that incorporating Markers would enhance recall by identifying more attributes (critical in dealing with partially-labeled data), while Value Pruning (VP) would boost precision by eliminating inaccurately generated attributes.
 To validate this, we evaluated variations of the \shortname{} model, specifically configurations excluding either Markers, VP, or both.
 The outcomes, as presented in \Cref{tab:performance-main}, align with our expectations.
 Notably, in the 2K test set, the absence of Markers in the \shortname{} model resulted in a 29.1\% decrease in recall, while omitting VP led to a 7.2\% reduction in precision.
 This pattern was also evident in the larger 39K test set.
 The findings clearly demonstrate the critical roles of both Markers and VP in balancing recall and precision.
 The \shortname{} model, when devoid of either component, shows a diminished F1-score compared to its complete configuration.
 These results substantiate our choice to incorporate both these strategies in the final formulation of the \shortname{} model, for its superior overall performance.

-We also experiment with adding Markers to ToC-AVE and Gen-AVE.
+We also experiment with adding Markers to NER-AVE and Seq2Seq-AVE.
 During training, we incorporate marker embeddings to those words which have been covered by the available attributes, and at inference, we incorporate the marker embeddings to all words.
 Consistent with earlier practices, these embeddings are added into the final hidden states of the encoder.
-In the 2K test set, this modification results in considerable reductions in precision scores, plummeting to 66.5\% from 90.8\% in ToC-AVE and to 65.2\% from 89.6\% in Gen-AVE.
+In the 2K test set, this modification results in considerable reductions in precision scores, plummeting to 66.5\% from 90.8\% in NER-AVE and to 65.2\% from 89.6\% in Seq2Seq-AVE.
 A similar pattern can be observed in case of the 39K test set as well.
 This outcome underscores the importance of two-stage model for using markers effectively.
 The bifurcated structure of the two-stage model ensures that markers are exclusively utilized in the first stage.
-This design circumvents the problem in single-stage models, where markers can force the assignment of outputs to every word, often resulting in suboptimal performance.
+This design circumvents the problem in single-stage models, where markers can force the assignment of attributes to every word, often resulting in suboptimal performance.
+This also significantly increases the response time for the Seq2Seq-AVE model (see \Cref{tab:performance-main}), as it has to generate a longer output due to more extractions.
+On the other hand, Value Pruning is useful when there is an candidate set of attribute names that might include some incorrect ones, such as those generated by the first stage of the \shortname{} model.
+It aims to reduce irrelevant attribute names in the final result by predicting empty values for them.
+Conversely, Seq2Seq-AVE and NER-AVE produce both attribute-value pairs in a unified step, making Value Pruning inapplicable for them.